genehaus/singlecellRNA-seq/intercellular_study/README.md

 	```

 	2-4.
-Make "cell_type" column which would save the cell annotation <br>
+Make "cell_type" column of your Seurat object which would save the cell annotation <br>
-	and subset data by condition ( different exp. condition or batch )
+	and make the list of conditions ( different exp. condition or batch )

 	```